WordsOut poems

 had stood still

-From the days of
+from the days of

-Stan until shortly before the coming of Will
+Stan until shortly before

-You never knew if
+you never knew if

 you were late or soon

-For it was always
+for it was always

 either midnight or noon

-(Though some did
+(though some did

-say, and this seemed churlish to me,
+say, and this seemed churlish

-That this was
+that this was

 normal in the CofE).